antazoey/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/cropping.md

 A Xamarin.Forms version of the famous 14-15 puzzle appeared in Chapter 22 of the book [_Creating Mobile Apps with Xamarin.Forms_](~/xamarin-forms/creating-mobile-apps-xamarin-forms/index.md) and can be downloaded as [**XamagonXuzzle**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter22/XamagonXuzzle).
 However, the puzzle becomes more fun (and often more challenging) when it is based on an image from your own photo library.

-This version of the 14-15 puzzle is part of the **[SkiaSharpFormsDemos](/samples/xamarin/xamarin-forms-samples/skiasharpforms-demos)** application, and consists of a series of pages titled **Photo Puzzle**.
+This version of the 14-15 puzzle is part of the sample application, and consists of a series of pages titled **Photo Puzzle**.

 The **PhotoPuzzlePage1.xaml** file consists of a `Button`: